-For YEARS I’ve been the traditional recipe I shared with you.
-And if I were to be honest, it kinda makes me hate making cheese.
-It’s a whole lot of timers and temperatures and morning-long fussing over a steamy pot of of milk before leaving it to drain and acidify enough to stretch.
+For YEARS I’ve used the traditional recipe I shared with you.
+And if I were to be honest, it kind of makes me hate making cheese.
+It’s a whole lot of timers and temperatures and morning-long fussing over a steamy pot of milk before leaving it to drain and acidify enough to stretch.

 Sure I blamed the baby, but she’ll be a year and a half old this summer.
 Not really a valid excuse any longer, is it?

-So when we quit offering the herdshare a couple months ago, I found my fridge slowly filling up with the milk we had been “sharing.”
-With a scowling and ungrateful heart, I saw cheesemaking once again my to-do list.
+So when we quit offering the herdshare a couple of months ago, I found my fridge slowly filling up with the milk we had been “sharing.”
+With a scowling and unthankful heart, I put cheesemaking on my to-do list once again.

 When I heard about the ebook, Cheesemaking Made Easy, I wondered if it would live up to its promise and help me simplify the cheesemaking that was desperately needing to be done.